elsanguchemecatronico/Jira_WoLoLo/README.md

 ## Date Placeholders

-The app will automatically replace the date placeholders with the current date value.
+Date placeholders are special strings that will be replaced with the current date value.
+There are 3 date placeholders:

-`{year}.12.25`
+- `{year}`: the current year.
+- `{month}`: the current month.
+- `{day}`: the current day.

+Placeholders can be used in the same way as normal dates and are useful to create recurring work logs that can be saved.
+Examples:

+- Christmas: `{year}.12.25`.
+Fixed month and day.
+-